square/kotlinpoet/README.md

 ### %M for Members

-Similar to types, KotlinPoet has a special placeholder for **members** (functions and properties) that are accessible in static context - this includes top-level members and members declared inside objects.
+Similar to types, KotlinPoet has a special placeholder for **members** (functions and properties), which comes handy when your code needs to access top-level members and members declared inside objects.
 Use **`%M`** to reference members, pass an instance of `MemberName` as the argument for the placeholder, and KotlinPoet will handle imports automatically:

 ```kotlin
 val createTaco = MemberName("com.squareup.tacos", "createTaco")